searchspring/snap/packages/snap-preact-components/src/components/Atoms/SearchHeader/readme.md

 # Search Header

 Will render a series of heading elements to build a search header.
-Depending on current store data, it may show verbiage for the search title & subtitle, corrected and original search query, no results title, or even a landing page title from the merchandising store.
+Depending on current store data, it may show verbiage for the search title, corrected and original search query, no results title, or even a landing page title from the merchandising store.

 ## Usage